-Overweight and obese children and adolescents have the increased potential to develop orthopedic complications, believed to be primarily related to a mechanical alteration [36].
-During childhood, slipped capital femoral epiphysis, Legg-Calvé-Perthes disease, and genu valgum tend to be more common in overweight individuals [6].
-Children and adolescents who are obese are more likely to experience persistent symptoms six months after an acute ankle sprain, suggesting increased risk of chronic orthopedic morbidity in obese individuals following acute injury [69].
+Overweight and obese children and adolescents have the increased potential to develop orthopedic complications, believed to be primarily related to a mechanical alteration [44].
+During childhood, slipped capital femoral epiphysis, Legg-Calvé-Perthes disease, and genu valgum tend to be more common in overweight individuals [10].
+Children and adolescents who are obese are more likely to experience persistent symptoms six months after an acute ankle sprain, suggesting increased risk of chronic orthopedic morbidity in obese individuals following acute injury [87].

-Obesity has also been identified as a risk factor for pseudotumor cerebri, a condition characterized by idiopathic intracranial hypertension [70].
-Although most common in women of childbearing age, this condition can occur in children and adolescents [71].
+Obesity has also been identified as a risk factor for pseudotumor cerebri, a condition characterized by idiopathic intracranial hypertension [88].
+Although most common in women of childbearing age, this condition can occur in children and adolescents [89].
 Signs of pseudotumor cerebri are similar to those seen with brain tumor and include headache, blurred or dimmed vision, nausea, vomiting, and tinnitus.
-More than 50% of children who develop this disorder are obese, and the only effective treatment is weight loss [70].
+More than 50% of children who develop this disorder are obese, and the only effective treatment is weight loss [88].

-Studies have documented a strong relationship between hepatic steatosis and insulin resistance [72].
-This may progress over the years from inflammation and fibrosis (non-alcoholic fatty liver disease), to steatohepatitis, fibrosis, cirrhosis, and more rarely, hepatocellular carcinoma [73].
-Pediatric non-alcoholic fatty liver disease is the most frequent chronic liver disease in children and adolescents in industrialized countries and is primarily a consequence of childhood obesity and overweight [74].
+Studies have documented a strong relationship between hepatic steatosis and insulin resistance [90].
+This may progress over the years from inflammation and fibrosis (non-alcoholic fatty liver disease), to steatohepatitis, fibrosis, cirrhosis, and more rarely, hepatocellular carcinoma [91].
+Pediatric non-alcoholic fatty liver disease is the most frequent chronic liver disease in children and adolescents in industrialized countries and is primarily a consequence of childhood obesity and overweight [92].

-In one study of adult patients with diabetes and obesity, 100% presented with some degree of steatosis, 50% had steatohepatitis, and 19% had cirrhosis [75].
-Liver disease is often clinically silent for many years, although fatty liver, a precursor to non-alcoholic steatohepatitis, has been identified in

-22% of obese children 4 to 12 years of age and fatty changes have been documented in 10% to 25% of obese adolescents [73; 74].
-The true prevalence could be significantly higher as the hormonal changes in adolescence, especially in boys, favor insulin resistance and fat accumulation in hepatocytes [74].
+In one study of adult patients with diabetes and obesity, 100% presented with some degree of steatosis, 50% had steatohepatitis, and 19% had cirrhosis [93].
+Liver disease is often clinically silent for many years, although fatty liver, a precursor to non-alcoholic steatohepatitis, has been identified in 22% of obese children 4 to 12 years of age and fatty changes have been documented in 10% to 25% of obese adolescents [91; 92].
+The true prevalence could be significantly higher as the hormonal changes in adolescence, especially in boys, favor insulin resistance and fat accumulation in hepatocytes [92].

-Insulin resistance and hyperinsulinemia are associated with increased activity of both the renin-angiotensin-aldosterone system and sympathetic nervous system activities, resulting in increased renal sodium reabsorption, fluid retention, and endothelial cell proliferation [73].
-Therefore, renal function may be impaired in pediatric patients with obesity and type 2 diabetes, but further studies are needed [76; 77].
+Insulin resistance and hyperinsulinemia are associated with increased activity of both the reninangiotensin-aldosterone system and sympathetic nervous system activities, resulting in increased renal sodium reabsorption, fluid retention, and endothelial cell proliferation [91].
+Therefore, renal function may be impaired in pediatric patients with obesity and type 2 diabetes, but further studies are needed [94; 95; 96].
+Obesity may affect the kidneys via development of systemic arterial hypertension and/or diabetes, or directly, by ectopic accumulation of adipose tissue in the kidneys [97].
+Glomerular hyperfiltration that manifests as elevated glomerular filtration rate is a frequent manifestation in obesity.